An intrinsically hydrodynamic approach to multidimensional QHD systems: Wave function lifting: hydrodynamic data with points vacuum

-If further assume condition \eqref{eq:C2-2}, we are going to prove $\psi\in H^2(\R^2)$.
-The proof follows similar idea as before using the theorem of difference quotient, but here we need a small technique since we don't have a $L^\infty$ bound on $\nabla\psi$.
+Further let us assume the condition \eqref{eq:C2-2}, then we are able to show that $\psi\in H^2(\R^2)$.
+The proof uses difference quotients as in the previous case, but here it requires further small technicalities since $\nabla\psi\notin L^\infty$.

-First we also take arbitrary open set $U$ such that $\overline{U}$ is compact and strictly away from the vacuum.
-By \eqref{eq:gradphi} and \eqref{eq:gradpsi} we can directly compute that for $j=1,2,$
+Let us consider a relatively compact set $U$, strictly away from the vacuum point $0$.
+By \eqref{eq:gradphi} and \eqref{eq:gradpsi} it follows that for $j=1,2,$